 stile a fence / stair combination that people can climb over but animals cannot.

-surgery doctor's office (not for surgery - which happens at the A&E: emergency hospital)
+surgery doctor's office. not actually for surgery - that's the A&E: emergency hospital.

 swimming costume bathing suit

 taking the piss joking around / making fun. not literal. unless maybe it's really funny.

 tea towel dishtowel. not for wiping up your tea you've spilled because you're clumsy.